 Lifelong Personal Development

 People make progress along their career paths or work their way up the career ladder because they’re always open to learning and growing.
-When we take time to expand our knowledge, awareness and understanding in any area, we immediately gain an advantage over those who don’t.
+When we take the time to expand our knowledge, awareness, and understanding in any area, we immediately gain an advantage over those who don’t.